reallistic/BitcasaFileLister/README.md

 python BitcasaFileLister -n
 ```

-**Note:** As of version 0.6, the Bitcasa oauth command will launch the BitcasaFileLister server, open your browser to the necessary Bitcasa Login screen and, upon succesful log in, store your token to the bitcasa.ini file for you.
+**Note:** As of version 0.6, the Bitcasa oauth command will launch the BitcasaFileLister server, open your browser to the necessary Bitcasa Login screen and, upon successful log in, store your token to the bitcasa.ini file for you.

 You can access the legacy hosted php version of this at [Rose-llc.com](https://rose-llc.com/bitcasafilelist/)